 eWallet vs Digital Wallet vs Mobile Wallet.

 Are they interchangeable?
-Are the same concepts?
+Are they the same concepts?
 Is there any difference between them?

 Well, while these three terms sound similar, there are some significant differences between them.
-And in the age of digital payment where everyone is using one, it’s important to know the difference.
+In the age of digital payments where everyone is using one, it’s important to know the difference.

 Even more so for investors who want to develop digital payment solutions.